A tale of a time long gone, not even to the nearest of men's remembrance, a

 My grandparents used to say

-that Khegpas were just like us, but wore mask featuring different faces in
+that Khegpas were just like us, but wore masks featuring different faces in

-time Khegpa, the Head Hunter becomes the talk of the town, it send the people
+time Khegpa, the Head Hunter becomes the talk of the town, it sends the people

 early inside their homes.
 Hunters would return home early.
 A hunt unsuccessful